twindle-co/twindle/docs/TEAM.md

 Im from India, Basic knoweledge of Python, C, C++, HTML, CSS,  Electrical engineer, Here to learn and Contribute.

 - [Manohar Rajaram](https://github.com/manohar52)
 I am from India but currently pusruing my Masters in computer science in US.
 I am quite new to Javascript.
-I have some experience in HTML, CSS and PHP. **Twindle** will be my first open source project.
-I am very happy to be learning from such a wonderful group of people.
+I have some experience in HTML, CSS and PHP.

 ## Intermediate